akhaladok/micrometer-tips/index.md

 > such as AtomicInteger and AtomicLong found in java.util.concurrent.atomic
 > and similar types like Guava’s AtomicDouble.

-There is even a warning message in documentation that says you can not use primitive numbers with Micrometer gauges:
+You can find a warning message in documentation that says you can not use primitive numbers with Micrometer gauges:
 ![Image of Gauge Warning](/assets/img/gauge-warning.png)

+We can workaround atomics limitation
 ```kotlin
 class GaugesCache {